“Prepare for eventualities since things can change in a second. You need to have back-up plans just in case.” – Muthoni Ndonga

 Why do I need it?

 The emergency fund has a dual purpose.
 At face value, it bails you out when you need it.
 Real emergencies cost money.
-When you have an emergency and cash to deal with it, you can forget about the money and focus on the emergency.
+When you have an emergency and the cash to deal with it, you can focus on the emergency.
 When you have an emergency and no money, you have panic and debt.
 Neither of these things make your life easier.

 The emergency fund is also there to protect your investments.
 Think of it as an electric fence around your hard-working assets.
 As we explain in this article, investing needs time to work.
 The price of an asset, whether it’s a share of a business or your own operation, depends on many factors beyond your control.
 If you have investments and no emergency fund, you’ll have to sell assets to deal with your emergency.
 If the timing is off, you might have to sell at a loss.
 This is literally the opposite of what you’re going for.

 If you are employed full-time, you need three month’s worth of lifestyle expenses.
 If you happen to lose your job, you can look for another one without going into debt for three months.
 Note that you work on expenses, not income.
 Hopefully there’s a big difference between the two.

 If you’re a contract worker or part-time employee, you need more fat in your budget.
 Your emergency fund should cover all your expenses for at least six months.
 You’ll probably use this fund to cover a shortfall in lean months, which is why you need more than a full-time employee.

 Having enough money to get through a rough patch means you are ready to start investing.
 Your investments will have an electric fence against life.